MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/querysearchparameter.md

 ---
-title: QuerySearchParameter Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: QuerySearchParameter Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The query search parameter that you can use as a seed for new keyword ideas.
 ---
-# QuerySearchParameter Data Object
+# QuerySearchParameter Data Object - Ad Insight
 The query search parameter that you can use as a seed for new keyword ideas.

 ## Syntax